Binge Eating Disorder

 While dieting and weight loss programs might not be recommended for patients with a binge eating disorder, behavioral weight loss therapy can offer professional support and guidance as you work to overcome your binge eating disorder.
 Many studies have shown that a combination of CBT and behavioral weight loss therapy can effectively help overcome binge eating disorder symptoms and develop healthy eating and exercise habits.

-Medications for treatment
+Medications for eating disorders

 Guided self-help as treatment

 Therapists are generally regarded as specialists who can talk to you about your relationship with food and may help to diagnose a binge eating disorder while providing supportive treatment for eating disorders.
 While working with a licensed therapist can deliver more significant results, you may find success by using a self-help program or guided self-help strategies to get control of your eating habits and reduce the urge to binge eat.
-We’ve summarized a few options for you to check out below.
+We’ve summarized a few binge eating treatment options for you to check out below.

-• Health At Every Size (HAES) is a movement that generally focuses on working toward healthy habits for your body—regardless of size—with an emphasis on movement, awareness of your food intake and flexible eating habits.
+- Health At Every Size (HAES) is a movement that generally focuses on working toward healthy habits for your body—regardless of size—with an emphasis on movement, awareness of your food intake and flexible eating habits.
 This may help you shift from disordered eating habits to normal eating habits.

-• Intuitive eating can be a helpful part of your comprehensive self-care plan, and it can help you make peace with food and develop a healthier relationship with what you eat.
+- Intuitive eating can be a helpful part of your comprehensive self-care plan, and it can help you make peace with food and develop a healthier relationship with what you eat.
 Using self-care to frame the shift in your eating habits can make reinforcing that the changes are for your health easier.

 Nutrition counseling